SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

 Once you finish the above sync from the third-party update node, you will be able to see the new third-party products under the Products tab of the software update point component properties.

-The new products are available in Software update point component properties.
-In this example, Dell products got available in my scenario below.
+The new products are available in the Software update point component properties.
+In my scenario below, Dell products became available.

 I selected Dell – BIOS to make all the Dell Bios-related updates available in the All Software Updates node.